lettier/webviewhs/README.md

       , WHS.windowParamsResizable  = True
       , WHS.windowParamsDebuggable = True -- Enables the Web Inspector if using WebKit.
       }

     -- webview allows you to specify a callback function that can be -- called from the JavaScript side.
     -- The callback receives a single string parameter.
     -- This could be unstructured text or unparsed JSON for example.
-    -- We'll just print what we received.
+    -- You can just print what was received for now.
     (\ _window stringFromJavaScript -> print stringFromJavaScript)

+    -- This function runs before the loop.
+    (WHS.WithWindowLoopSetUp    (\ _window -> print "Setting up."))

+    -- This function runs after the loop.
+    (WHS.WithWindowLoopTearDown (\ _window -> print "Tearing down."))

+    -- If you don't need to set up and/or tear down anything, you can do this.
+    -- (WHS.WithWindowLoopSetUp    (void . return . const))
+    -- (WHS.WithWindowLoopTearDown (void . return . const))

     -- This function is called continuously.
     -- Return True to continue the window loop or
     -- return False to exit the loop and destroy the window.
     $ \ window -> do

       -- webviewhs provides log and log'.
-      -- log uses text-format-heavy which provides a "full-featured string -- formatting function, similar to Python's string.format."
+      -- log uses text-format-heavy which provides a -- "full-featured string formatting function, similar to Python's string.format."
       -- log' takes a simple Text string.
       -- According to webview, logging will print to -- "stderr, MacOS Console or [Windows] DebugView." let string = "world" :: Text
       WHS.log "Hello {string}!" [("string" :: DTL.Text, Variable string)]

       -- webview allows you to run JS inside the window.
       -- webviewhs comes with runJavaScript and runJavaScript'.
       -- runJavaScript uses JMacro which is a